Psychonoclast/PocketPals/README.md

 I have included the spreadsheet I used to convert stats from the Pokémon games to CoQ stats.
 Feel free to peruse!
 Maybe even add your own.

 Spreadsheet explanation:
 Stats scale linearly.
 60 is consider baseline (16, or at +0 modifier) and stats go up 1 AP for each 10 (rounded) base stat points.
 Pokémon gain a +1d4-1 (0-3) boost to base stats to similute IV points.
-Playable Pokémon get +4 avg to each stat and then gain extra stats based on chosen species.
 HP = Toughness
 Attack = Strength
-Defense = AV (0 below 53 Def, +1 each 10) ( Scales linearly will likely change to logarithmic or something) Sp.
+Defense = AV (0 below 53 Def, +1 each 10) (Scales linearly, will likely change to logarithmic or something) Sp.
 Attack = Ego
 Sp.
 Defense = Willpower
 Speed = Agility